sandeepgoku/EIP_Phase4_2nd_assignment/ReadMe.md

 <keras.callbacks.History at 0x7fde45d520b8>

-Strategy was to reduce the number of parameters in the first parameter and kept dropout value to 0.2 to reduce the val_loss
+Strategy was to reduce the number of parameters in the first parameter and kept dropout value to 0.2 to reduce the val_loss and got the accuracy of 99.43 at 11th epoch